HaxeFlixel/flixel-docs/documentation/01_tutorial/12-11-game-over-menu.html.md

 [](../images/01_tutorial/0021.png)

-1. Let's add a title and an options button to the `MenuState`:
+1. Let's add a title and an options-button to the `MenuState`:

 	```haxe
 	private var _txtTitle:FlxText;
 	private var _btnOptions:FlxButton;
 	```

-2. Then, in create, we'll add them to the state (and move the Play button, as well):
+2. Then, in `create()`, we'll add them to the state (and move the play-button as well):

 	```haxe
 	_txtTitle = new FlxText(20, 0, 0, "HaxeFlixel\nTutorial\nGame", 22);